awilliams/couchdb-utils/README.md

-  list                                                 :: Print all replicators start <source> <target> [--create --continuous]      :: Configure replication from source to target stop (<id>... | --all) [--verbose]                   :: Stop replicating given id(s) or all host <remote_host> [--create --continuous --verbose] :: Replicates all databases in remote host
+  list                                                 :: Print all replicators start <source> <target> [--create --continuous]      :: Configure replication from source to target stop (<id>... | --all) [--verbose]                   :: Stop replicating given id(s) or all host <remote_host> [--create --continuous --verbose] :: Replicates all databases in remote host that do not begin with '_'

  Available Flags:
   -d, --debug=false: print http requests